Skip to main content

 The Division of Public Health (DPH) experienced a period of expansion in global engagement from 2002 – 2018 with notable milestones.
 In 2003, the DPH formalized the Barekuma Community Collaborative Development Project with academic and community partners in the Central region of Ghana.
 A CBPR partnership was also formalized in India in 2011 called the Bassi Pathana Community Collaborative Development Project with local academic and community partners.

-The Division offers a Master in Public Health Degree through the Utah Asia Campus in South Korea and the Division lead the establishment of the Ensign College of Public Health in Ghana where several faculty have had involvement in graduate teaching, research and practice collaborations.
-The Division has adjunct appointments with faculty in Ghana and South Korea.
+The Division offers a Master in Public Health Degree through the Utah Campus in Salt Lake City and the Division lead the establishment of the Ensign College of Public Health in Ghana where several faculty have had involvement in graduate teaching, research and practice collaborations.
+The Division has adjunct appointments with faculty in Ghana.
 The Division offers an MPH concentration and graduate certificate in global health and many faculty teach global health and/or mentor students.
 Public Health faculty are highly involved in developing partnerships or formal collaborations, often with CBPR approaches.